-The State Pension (Non-Contributory) may be paid from age 66 to people who do not qualify for a State Pension (Contributory).
 The Social Welfare Law Reform and Pensions Act 2006 (pdf) changed the name of the Old Age (Non-Contributory) Pension to State Pension (Non-Contributory).
 The new name came into effect on 29 September 2006.

 This pension is taxable but you are unlikely to pay tax if it is your only income.